isomerpages/moe-queenstownpri/_about-us/School Rules and Expectations.md

 </li>
 <li>
 <p>Students who are Singapore citizens must sing the National Anthem and
 take the Pledge.
-They will take the Pledge with the right fist placed over the heart.</p>
+Students will take the Pledge with the right fist placed over the heart.</p>
 </li>
 <li>
 <p>All international students are to stand at attention and observe silence